 One confidential call with our Houston team can help you understand your options and find a starting point.

-When Anxiety and Addiction Travel Together
+What If Anxiety and Addiction Travel Together?

 Anxiety and substance use feed each other, and treating one without the other rarely holds.
 Our dual diagnosis care treats both at once, which makes recovery far more durable.